CouncilDataProject/councildataproject.github.io/README.md

 ## About

-`councildataproject.github.io` is our organizations landing page!
+`councildataproject.github.io` is our landing page!
 It contains more in-depth information and details about the project than the individual repo README files.